hjr265/hjr265.me/content/blog/codemirror-lsp/index.md

 {"jsonrpc":"2.0","result":{...},"id":"0"}
 ```

-Notifications are similar, except that you do not expect any response for them.
+Notifications are similar, except that you do not expect any response from them.

-You can now write a small daemon program that listens for WebSocket connections, and spins up a language server when a connection is established.
+You can now write a small daemon program that listens for WebSocket connections and spins up a language server when a connection is established.

 The program should then read incoming messages from the WebSocket.
-Since the message will only contain the payload, and not the headers, the program should first write the headers to the standard input of the language server, followed by the payload.
+Since the message will only contain the payload and not the headers, the program should first write the headers to the standard input of the language server, followed by the payload.

 The program should also read from the language server's standard output, validate the headers before discarding them, and send the payload back through the WebSocket.